SPAAM-community/wss-summer-school/docs/2024/README.md

 ## What

-You will need access to the internet, and a modern web browser - either Google Chrome, Chromium or Microsoft Edge.
+You will need access to the internet, and a modern web browser - either Google Chrome, Chromium, Microsoft Edge, or Firefox.
-Firefox, is also possible, but makes copy-pasting difficult (you will need to press <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>alt</kbd> a lot...).
 Safari isn't recommended.

 Each participant will being given a cloud computing node kindly provided by the German [deNBI infrastructure](https://www.denbi.de/cloud) for the duration of the summer school.